sixty4k/st2-zonefile/README.md

 #Bind Zone File Syntax Highlighting

-I'm loving ST2, but the files I edit most are config files, not code.
+I'm loving Sublime Text, but the files I edit most are config files, not code.

 Here's a basic syntax highlighting package for zone files.
 Nothing fancy, but I understand how to write a highlighter a *little* better now.